nagaraju-inturi/Informixgres/README.md

 ## Authentication

-By default, Prestogres accepts all connections from 127.0.0.1 without password and rejects any other connections.
+By default, Informixgres accepts all connections from 127.0.0.1 without password and rejects any other connections.
 You can change this behavior by updating **$prefix/etc/informix\_hba.conf** file.

 See [sample informix_hba.conf file](prestogres/config/informix_hba.conf) for details.
 Basic syntax is: